strangerstudios/paid-memberships-pro/readme.txt

 = 1.8.6.5 =
 * BUG: The redirect_to URL is now encoded with urlencode() when using the !!referrer!! tag in the logged out/non-member text settings on the advanced settings tab.
 (Thanks, Robert Wilkins)
 * BUG: Fixed issue where filters stopped working on the orders page in the dashboard.
+* BUG: Fixed issue in pmpro_isLevelExpiringSoon that caused the "renew" link to not appear sometimes.
+(Thanks, xzistance3)

 = 1.8.6.4 =
 * BUG: Now adding a specific user agent to IPN requests to PayPal (and other gateways) to avoid 403 errors.